Matojeje/mato-bot/README.md

 ## Pull requests

 Pull requests are welcome!
+Please follow these steps before making one.

+1. Think about what you'd like to add and if it's going to be useful.
+2. Set up Node.js and npm according to the [package.json dependencies](https://github.com/Matojeje/mato-bot/network/dependencies#package.json).
+3. Refer to [the enviroment variables guide](./EnviromentVariables.md) and the [.env example file](./.env.example) to set up enviroment variables correctly.
+4. Get your Discord bot token and add your version of the bot on your server.
+5. Test the bot for all the commands and other source code files you added or modified, including getting help about the commands.
-Please keep the license (MIT) and add your username below.
+6. Keep the license (MIT) and add your username below.
+7. If everything works fine, make a pull request.

 ## Credits